 This post may contain affiliate links.
 Please read our disclosure policy.

 Treat yourself to a single serving Broccoli Casserole!
-This easy, comforting recipe is made with fresh or frozen broccoli and plenty of cheese.
-It’s perfect for satisfying your cheesy cravings at home.
+This easy, comforting recipe, made with fresh or frozen broccoli and plenty of cheese, is perfect for satisfying your cheesy cravings at home.
+In this article, you’ll find everything you need to make the best broccoli casserole, including our recipe for a single serving, ingredient substitutions, expert tips, FAQs, serving suggestions, and recipe variations.

-Savor your Broccoli Casserole alongside a crisp Cucumber Salad, warm French bread, fluffy Butter Swim Biscuits, or a tender Turkey Cutlet.
+Enjoy your Broccoli Casserole alongside a crisp Cucumber Salad, warm French bread, fluffy Butter Swim Biscuits, or a tender Turkey Cutlet.

 Why You’ll Love This Broccoli Casserole Recipe

-• Simplicity: It streamlines the traditional casserole process while keeping the beloved, comforting flavors intact.
+- Simple: It streamlines the traditional casserole process while keeping the beloved, comforting flavors intact.

-• It’s made with real, wholesome ingredients and doesn’t rely on canned cream soup as many traditional broccoli casserole recipes do.
+- It’s made with real, wholesome ingredients and doesn’t rely on canned cream soup as many traditional broccoli casserole recipes do.
 We make our cheesy broccoli casserole without canned soup and instead, we create a rich homemade sauce that adds a delicious flavor and an extra-creamy texture.

-• Perfectly Portioned: This recipe is designed for one, eliminating any concern over wasted leftovers.
+- Perfectly Portioned: This recipe is designed for one, eliminating any concern over wasted leftovers.

-• Portion Control: Not just for solo diners, it’s also an excellent way to enjoy a favorite comfort food while keeping portions in check.
+- Portion Control: Not just for solo diners, it’s also an excellent way to enjoy a favorite comfort food while keeping portions in check.

-If you’ve been on the lookout for a cozy, comforting dish that’s perfectly portioned for one, look no further than this single-serving Broccoli Casserole.
+If you’ve been on the lookout for a cozy, comforting dish that’s perfectly portioned for one, look no further than this single serving Broccoli Casserole.
 This dish marries the earthy goodness of broccoli with the creamy richness of cheese, baked to perfection in a small casserole dish.

 What Is A Broccoli Casserole?